adobe/aem-react-editable-components/README.md

   * `Container` supports page and items inclusion
   * `ModelProvider` generates `data-cq-page-path` and `data-cq-data-path` attributes (previously: `data-cq-content-path`) respectively from the `cq_model_data_path` and `cq_model_page_path` properties (previously: `cq_model_path`)

+### Contributing !heading

+Contributions are welcomed!
+Read the [Contributing Guide](CONTRIBUTING.md) for more information.

+### Licensing !heading

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.